TheCedarPrince/thecedarprince.github.io/notes/12292020005502-care-computable-phenotypes.md

++++
-@def title = "Why everyone should care about 'Computable Phenotypes'"
-@def slug = "12292020005502-care-computable-phenotypes"
-@def tags = ["bibliography", "computable", "phenotypes", "sepsis", "lung", "informatics", "archive"]
-@def description = "A brief summary on why this paper was not very useful in discussing computable phenotypes."

-@def rss_title = "Why everyone should care about 'Computable Phenotypes'"
-@def rss_description = "A brief summary on why this paper was not very useful in discussing computable phenotypes."
-@def rss_pubdate = Date(2020, 12, 28)
+title = "Why everyone should care about 'Computable Phenotypes'" slug = "12292020005502-care-computable-phenotypes" tags = ["bibliography", "computable", "phenotypes", "sepsis", "lung", "informatics", "archive"] description = "A brief summary on why this paper was not very useful in discussing computable phenotypes." rss_title = "Why everyone should care about 'Computable Phenotypes'" rss_description = "A brief summary on why this paper was not very useful in discussing computable phenotypes." rss_pubdate = Date(2020, 12, 28)
++++

 Why everyone should care about 'Computable Phenotypes'